Browse by Medical Category

-Our orthopaedic research laboratories have lead to transformational changes in patient treatments.
+Our orthopaedic research has lead to transformational changes in patient treatments.
 Our faculty and staff are working on innovative research developing new materials, improving surgical techniques and designing medical devices.

 The Bioengineering Laboratory continues its tradition of innovation in the area of joint engineering and biomechanics.